The league will be played in the divisional structure agreed at the

-scorecard to the Results Secretary.
-If any team fails to submit their scores within 24 hours after match is played, they will be sent a first warning notice by the Results Secretary.
+scorecard to the Deputy Results Secretary (George Watson).
+If any team fails to submit their scores within 24 hours after match is played, they will be sent a first warning notice by the Results Secretary (Firoz Husain).
 If that team still fails to submit its scores within 48 hours it will automatically be awarded zero points.
 (For cup games, neither teams shall progress to the next round, and a bye shall be given to the next round’s opponents).
 Teams will be required to submit a full scorecard.
+Any

-Any All games must be played on the evenings allotted.
+All games must be played on the evenings allotted.
 In the event of